 - Medical Devices

-Buyers for healthcare businesses can vary from private equity firms, other healthcare companies and companies in related businesses or private investors.
+Buyers for healthcare businesses can vary from private equity firms, other healthcare companies, and companies in related companies or private investors.
 Below are two examples of healthcare businesses we sold:

 - Home Healthcare Business in Connecticut.
 The owner was in their 60's and had built up a company with hundreds of home care workers and even more regular clients.
-We had offers from private investors but the best offer came from a gentleman that owned a registered nursing business.
-The motivation for acquiring this business was to allow him to expand into another area that he wasn't in which was non-medical home health aids.
-Having both businesses would allow him to cross-sell each companies current customer base with the synergies between the combined firms.
+We had offers from private investors, but the best offer came from a gentleman that owned a registered nursing business.
+The motivation for acquiring this business was to expand into another area that he wasn't in, which was non-medical home health aides.
+Having both companies would allow him to cross-sell each companies current customer base with the synergies between the combined firms.

 - Physical Therapy and Alternative Therapies Practice.
 This business provided PT, Chiropractic, Massage Therapy, and Acupuncture.
 The seller was ready to retire.
-We spoke with a number of potential buyers and the best offer came from a Physician that had his own practice and wanted to diversify and provide more services to more patients.
+We spoke with potential buyers, and the best offer came from a Physician that had his own practice and wanted to diversify and provide more services to more patients.
 He could refer patients between the two practices.

-The manufacturing firms that we focus on are ones with annual net incomes (including owner's salary and benefits) of $200,000 to $5 Million+.
+We focus on the manufacturing firms with annual net incomes (including owner's salary and benefits) of $250,000 to $7 Million+.
 We can always expect a large number of potential buyers for these businesses.
 The potential buyers are usually private equity firms, other manufacturing firms, wealthy entrepreneurs, and companies that want to get into a niche manufacturing segment that the client is in.

-Often they are able to leverage what our client firm is manufacturing to grow the business geographically and through new distribution channels.
-In some cases they are also able to streamline the business with new technology.
+Often they can leverage what our client firm is manufacturing to grow the business geographically and through new distribution channels.
+In some cases, they are also able to streamline the company with modern technology.